The Problem with ‘Working Moms’ and What To Do About It

 THREE:

-A third block to gaining family cooperation is utilizing nagging and whining instead of invitation and negotiation.
+A third block to gaining family cooperation is trying enlisting cooperation by nagging and whining instead of invitation and negotiation.
 For help with a nagging habit please see my article Gag Your Nagging .

 Family Contribution Work Inventory